neopsyon/bicep-versioning/README.md

 npx husky add .husky/commit-msg  'npx --no -- commitlint --edit ${1}'
 ```

-## Configure framework for your needs
+## Step 2: Configure the framework for your needs
 - Fill in three parameters for the pipeline to work, you can change **azure-pipelines.yaml** to achieve this, and you can further extend the framework with the use of variable groups to pass the below parameter conditionally per environment.
     - **connectedServiceName** - Name of the Azure DevOps Service Connection
     - **subscriptionId** - Subscription ID where your Azure Container Registry resides
-    - **acrName** - Unique name of your ACR without ACR suffix, example: **neopsyon**
+    - **acrName** - Unique name of your ACR without ACR suffix, the example: **neopsyon**
+    - **acrResourceGroupName** - Resource Group name where your Azure Container Registry resides
 - The **watched** directory for bicep modules defaults to **templates/bicep/modules**
 - Change this directory by configuring the **trigger** & the pipeline variable: **fileFilterPath**
 - Add a desirable directory structure under the **watched** directory, there is a sample of **Microsoft.Web** as a starter, and two bicep modules within.
-- Add & edit bicep modules while following commitlint syntax, see more down.
+- Add & edit bicep modules while following the commitlint syntax, see more down.
 - Edit **bicepconfig.json** to reflect the proper target of your repository, to leverage modules from ACR.
+- Once you have performed the above steps, it's time to push changes to your repository & authorize the pipeline.

 ## How does it work?
 - After installation of the framework, the user has the pre-set framework inside the repository.